Characters in EastEnders

 - "Well Done, Son!"
 Guy: He has throughout the years tried to earn the respect of Phil, but this always seems to backfire.
 Admitting that he was gay didn't help.

 - Woobie, Destroyer of Worlds: As was seen coming a mile off, he finally snapped from years of abuse from Phil.
+This will inevitably continue when Paul dies.

 Louise Mitchell (Tilly Keeper.
 Previously Brittany Papple, Danni Bennatar, Rachel Cox)